Signs and symptoms of pericarditis

 Sitting up and leaning forward tends to ease the pain, while lying down and breathing deep worsens it.
 Some people describe the pain as a dull ache or pressure in their chest.

 Fever is another common symptom of acute pericarditis.
-Other symptoms are weakness, trouble breathing, coughing and palpitations, which are feelings that your heart is skipping a beat, fluttering, or beating too hard or too fast.
+Other symptoms are weakness, trouble breathing and coughing.
+Palpitations, which are feelings that your heart is skipping a beat, fluttering or beating too hard or too fast, may occur and can be a sign of deeper heart tissue involvement.

 Chronic pericarditis often causes tiredness, coughing and shortness of breath.
-In this type of pericarditis, chest pain is usually absent.
-Severe cases of chronic pericarditis can lead to swelling in the stomach and legs and hypotension (low blood pressure).
+Chest pain is sometimes absent with this type of pericarditis.
+Severe cases of chronic pericarditis can lead to swelling in the stomach, feet, ankles and legs and hypotension (low blood pressure).

 Two serious complications of pericarditis are cardiac tamponade and chronic constrictive pericarditis.